 Pathways to Market conducts leading edge research in on-farm and supply chain sensing to enhance decision-making from paddock to plate using business and computer and information science.
-The project develops smart applications relating to food provenance, environmental performance, food value chain optimisation, consumer choice and market behaviour in diverse food supply chains.
+The project develops smart sensing, telemetry, data visualisations applications monitor, predict and model alternative solutions to manage logistics planning, food provenance, safety and quality, environmental performance, food value chain optimisation, consumer choice and market behaviour in diverse food supply chains.

-Two prototype digital dashboards have been developed – one facilitating the optimisation of farm management based on the acquisition and manipulation of disparate, dynamic datasets; and the other supporting marketing decisions based on the application of discrete choice modelling to consumer survey data.
+Two prototype digital dashboards have been developed for industry partners that have co-invested in this research and development – one facilitating the optimisation of farm management based on the acquisition and manipulation of disparate, dynamic datasets; and the other supporting marketing decisions based on the application of discrete choice modelling to consumer survey data.

 The Pathways to Market project is a five-year research collaboration providing digitally-backed solutions to Australian food exporters and their supply chains.
 This $5 million project is funded jointly by the Australian Research Council, the University of Tasmania and industry participants.

-Our focus is rich information sharing through food supply chains and creating value for industry, government and community.
+Our focus is providing integrated solutions to the difficult multi-mode supply chain problems through generating, aggregating and sharing rich information through food supply chains which creates value for industry, government and community

-This Project is funded by the Australian Research Council
+This Industrial Transformation Research Hub is funded by the Australian Research Council

-Using novel approaches to data harvesting and management, visualisation and traceability protocols, we are creating real impact along the beef and cool-water rock lobster supply chains.
+Using novel approaches to on-farm, post-harvest data collection and management, visualisation and traceability protocols, we are creating real impact along premium beef, cool-water rock lobster and mango supply chains.

-The aim is to identify and implement novel digital and modelling solutions that solve challenges and improve decision making at a range of levels, from individual farm to whole of State.
+The aim is to identify and implement novel digital and modelling solutions that solve challenges and improve decision making at a range of levels, from individual farm to the whole supply chain.

 This is a huge opportunity for participants and stakeholders across the Australian produce and food industries, particularly those who are striving to establish, capture and maintain premium status and value in international markets.